Seattle federal buildings on Trump administration’s list for potential sale

 The Jackson federal building was constructed in 1974 and renamed in 1984, following the death of longtime senator and two-time Democratic presidential candidate “Scoop” Jackson.

-It is home to the Internal Revenue Services offices for taxpayers in Alaska, Idaho, Washington and Oregon.
+It is home to the Internal Revenue Services offices for taxpayers in Alaska, Idaho, Oregon and Washington.
 U.S. Veterans Affairs and the U.S. Coast Guard had also expanded their spaces in the building in recent years.
 It’s the largest federal office building in the Pacific Northwest and Alaska.

 As of 2020, about 1,900 federal employees worked in the building.